Rohingya refugees in Bangladesh: Violence against women in refugee camps

 Rohingya women in refugee camps face widespread human rights violations, including child and forced marriages, rising polygamy, and gender-based violence.
 Displacement has fueled practices where men, often much older, marry multiple wives across camps to gain additional humanitarian aid, leaving women with little autonomy or choice.
 Unmarried girls are especially vulnerable to harassment and abuse, leading families to marry them off at puberty for perceived protection.
 Domestic violence is common, particularly in polygamous households, while aid exploitation and unregistered marriages make accountability difficult.

+Following a significant reduction in U.S. foreign aid in 2025 under the Trump administration, the humanitarian response for Rohingya refugees in Bangladesh faced a severe funding crisis.
+UNICEF reported a 27% loss in its budget, leading to the closure of roughly 2,800 schools in June 2025.
+Human rights organizations documented that these closures removed vital child protection layers, contributing to a 21% increase in verified child marriage cases—defined by the U.N. as marriages involving children under 18—between September 2024 and September 2025.

 Education

 Bangladesh's government has prohibited Rohingyas from being formally educated outside their camps.
 The policy also applies to those born and raised in Bangladesh (they are not issued birth certificates).
 Some refugees have concealed their identity to access formal education.
 Many such students have been expelled after government notices.

 In 2019, Rahima Akter, a registered Rohingya refugee born in Bangladesh, was expelled from Cox's Bazar International University, where she was studying law, because refugees were not allowed to attend educational institutions.

 As of 2020, approximately one-third of refugee Rohingya children were able to access primary education, primarily through temporary centers run by international organizations.
 UNICEF runs approximately 1,600 learning centers across the country, educating around 145,000 children.
 In April 2020, UNICEF and the Bangladeshi government launched a pilot program aiming to enroll 10,000 Rohingya children in schools where they will be taught the Myanmar school curriculum up to the ninth grade.

 While UNICEF schools provide education to children from age 4 to 14, older students rely on private schools or religious schools where the instructors have little education themselves.

-The government does not allow Rohingyas to study the Bangladesh curriculum as it does not want them to integrate in the country.
+The government does not allow Rohingyas to study the Bangladesh curriculum as it does not want them to integrate into the country.
 Rohingya children could learn in Bengali easily because their native language is similar to the Chittagongian dialect of Bengali.

 The only languages permitted in the learning centres of Rohingya refugee camps in Bangladesh are English, Burmese, and Arabic.